-The undersigned hereby certifies that:
+The undersigned certifies that:

-- 1. The actuarial cost methods are appropriate for the purposes of this pricing exercise. - 2.
-The actuarial assumptions used are appropriate for the purposes of this pricing exercise. - 3.
-The data on which this draft fiscal note is based are sufficient and reliable for the purposes of this pricing exercise. - 4.
-Use of another set of methods, assumptions, and data may also be reasonable, and might produce different results. - 5.
-The risk analysis summarized in this draft fiscal note involves the interpretation of many factors and the application of professional judgment. - 6.
-We prepared this draft fiscal note for the LEOFF 2 Board and SCPP during the 2021 Interim. - 7.
-We prepared this draft fiscal note and provided opinions in accordance with Washington State law and accepted actuarial standards of practice as of the date shown in the footer of this draft fiscal note.
+- The actuarial assumptions, methods, and data used are reasonable for the purposes of this pricing exercise.
+The use of another set of assumptions, methods, and data may also be reasonable and might produce different results. - The risk analysis summarized in this Actuarial Fiscal Note (AFN) involves the interpretation of many factors and the application of professional judgment. - 3.
+We prepared this AFN based on our current understanding of the bill as of the date shown in the footer.
+If the bill or our understanding of the bill changes, the results of a future AFN based on those changes may vary from this AFN.
+Additionally, the results of this AFN may change after our next annual update of the underlying actuarial measurements. - 4.
+We prepared this AFN and provided opinions in accordance with Washington State law and accepted actuarial standards of practice as of the date shown in the footer of this AFN.